 Equity Securities of MLP Affiliates.
 In addition to equity securities of MLPs, the Fund may also invest in equity securities of MLP affiliates.
+MLP affiliates are issuers of entities that own interests of general partners of MLPs.

 General Partner Interests.
 Indirect investments in MLP general partner interests are available through investment in the equity securities of MLP affiliates organized as corporations and limited liability companies that own, directly or indirectly, general partner interests.
 While these general partner interests themselves are generally not publicly traded, the MLP affiliates investing in such interests and in which the Fund may invest are publicly traded.
-General partner interests often confer direct board participation rights and in many cases, operating control, over the MLP.
+General partner interests often confer direct board participation rights and, in many cases, operating control, over the MLP.
 General partner interests receive cash distributions, typically 2% of the MLP's aggregate cash distributions, which are contractually defined in the partnership agreement.
-In addition, holders of general partner interests may hold incentive distribution rights ("IDRs"), which provide them with an increasingly larger share of the aggregate MLP cash distributions upon the payment of distributions to limited partner unitholders that exceed prescribed levels.
-General partner interests with IDRs may have higher distribution growth prospects than their underlying MLPs, but incentive distribution payments would also decline at a greater rate than the decline rate in distributions to common unitholders in the event of a reduction in the MLP's distribution.
+In addition, holders of general partner interests typically hold incentive distribution rights ("IDRs"), which provide them with an increasing larger share of the aggregate MLP cash distributions upon the payment of distributions to limited partner unitholders that exceed prescribed levels.
+Due to the incentive distribution rights, general partner interests have higher distribution growth prospects than their underlying MLPs, but incentive distribution payments would also decline at a greater rate than the decline rate in distributions to common unitholders in the event of a reduction in the MLP's distribution.

 General partner interests generally cannot be converted into common units.
 The general partner interest can be redeemed by the MLP if the MLP unitholders choose to remove the general partner, typically with a supermajority vote by limited partner unitholders.